TheGameSystems/OKids/README.md

 # OKids
-Nostalgic Kids Website being built for ProtoWeb
+Nostalgic Kids Website for older computers

 Thank you for contributing to OKids.
 This is a prototype for an idea for ProtoWeb, which allows you to do flash activities within a 90s computer.